freedomotic/fd-developer-manual/docs/source/plugins/plugin-manifest-configuration.rst

       </properties>
    </config>

-Every plugin has an unique input **Messaging Channel** used for message exchange; it is addressed using the info you put in the manifest file.
-For plugins the Channel name is: ``app.actuators.CATEGORY.SHORT-NAME.in``.

-The manifest file is the **ONLY** place where you should add configuration parameters for your plugin.
-You should not use external files.
+.. note:: The manifest file is the **ONLY** place where you should add configuration parameters for your plugin.
+You should not use external files if not strictly needed (e.g. by third party libraries).

 You can add custom properties to this list.
 The properties can be retrieved programmatically this way: